-In Arkansas, you must have state residency to obtain a CPA license.
-This is defined by being an Arkansas resident, employee, or currently keeping an office(s) in the state.
+In Arkansas, there are no state residency requirements to obtain a CPA license.
 Their education requirements are more complicated than most and should be closely examined to ensure that you meet their requirements.

 To be eligible to sit for the cpa exam students must first fulfill these qualifications and education requirements:

 - Must complete 120 semester hours to sit for CPA exam.
 Must complete 30 additional units within 3 years of passing the CPA exam to get licensed (150 total semester hours).

 - 30 semester units in accounting courses with a minimum grade of “C”

 - 30 semester units in business courses

 - Graduate degree holders have different requirements.
 Please visit the State Board website at the bottom of this page for details.

 * 1 semester = 1.5 quarters

 The cost to take all four sections of the CPA exam in Arkansas is $743 plus $125 – $170 in application fees depending on how many sections you sign up for.
 The re-examination application fee is $75 – $120 plus the exam fees.

 *Important Note: You should not apply and pay for exam sections that will not be taken within six months because your “Notice to Schedule” expires six months after issuance.